HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/advanced/2021-02-06-consensus-mechanisms.md

 ---
 layout: post
 type: article
 title: "Consensus Mechanisms"
 permalink: technology/advanced/consensus-mechanisms/
 topic: technology
 level: advanced
-chapter: "How Does it work?"
+chapter: "How does a Blockchain work?"
 ---

 The consensus mechanism of a blockchain allows the network to agree on a single version of history.
 The history in the case of a blockchain for cryptocurrencies is the order in which the transactions on the network happened.